 Everybody looks up expecting to see Methusla with a cane.

 Sometimes I think Jon’s making shit up, because I don’t even remember having pain in half the places he asks about.
-But that’s the other half of aches and pains — once they go away you can hardly remember them.
+But that’s the other half of aches and pains — once they go away, you can hardly remember them.

 The memory loss is Darwinism at it’s best (no this shitty memory is not alcoholism, no matter what your wife says about your drinking habits).
-It’s Darwinism — forgetting about their small pains in random places retains the will to live.
+It’s Darwinism — forgetting about small pains in random places retains the will to live.
 If you remembered them all like kids remember paper cuts, you would give up on life by Tuesday.

 I have lunch with my 80-something father most Sundays, and he can’t wait to get out of “the home” and have a conversation that is not about aching body parts and crappy food.
 So this problem is not going to go away for me.
 If I’m lucky, I might get 30-40 more years of this bullshit.